 - Make sure that public and private community strings are different!

-- Apply different community strings to different devices!
+- Apply different community strings to different network devices!

 Employing the best practices above is very important because unlike a password, SNMP won’t lock out a user if they guess wrong too many times.
 Hackers will have an indefinite amount of attempts to guess your community string so you need to make sure the characters are as difficult to guess as possible.